DaryaTarasowa/api_slidewiki2.0/README.md

 3. Install packages: npm install with no options
 4. Install MYSQL
 5. Import the SlideWiki database dump
-6. Copy the config.example file as config.js; adjust the settings for database connection7.
+6. Copy the config.example file as config.js; adjust the settings for database connection.
 7. Change MySql schema (in the root, sql_update.txt)
-8. In nodeJS command line, start the application: node index.js (nodemon index.js)
+8. In nodeJS command line, start the application: npm run dev
-9. Set up titles (in slide_revision): /scripts/setAllTitles
+9. Set up titles (in slide_revision): ./scripts/setAllTitles
 10. Use it!